ecammnetwork/minimal-mistakes/docs/_ecamm-live-manual/016-profiles.md

 ## What's in a Profile?

 Nearly everything!
 All of your Scenes, Overlays, Sound Effects, and most settings are included in a Profile.
-Social platform logins are also included, which means can have each Profiles logged into a different YouTube channel for example.
+Most settings, such as stream size and shape, are included as well.

 ## Managing Profiles